schooltool-project/schooltool-book/source/upgrade-lucid.rst

 <1.5-release-notes.html>`_ will be available only for Ubuntu 10.10, "Maverick
 Meerkat."

-An exception to this is SchoolTool 2.0, for which packages will be released to our Launchpad PPA.

 Security updates and necessary maintenance releases will continue to be made for earlier supported SchoolTool versions.